MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 Use the below instructions to import updates into WSUS:

 1. Copy the [PowerShell script to import updates into WSUS](#powershell-script-to-import-updates-into-wsus) from this article into a text editor and save it as `ImportUpdatesIntoWSUS.ps1`.
 Use a location you can easily access, such as `C:\temp`.
-1. Open the Microsoft Update Catalog site, [https://www.catalog.update.microsoft.com](https://www.catalog.update.microsoft.com), in a browser.
+1. Open the Microsoft Update Catalog, [https://www.catalog.update.microsoft.com](https://www.catalog.update.microsoft.com), in a browser.
 1. Search for an update you want to import into WSUS.
 1. From the returned list, select the update you want to import into WSUS.
 The update details page opens.
 1. Use the **Copy** button on the update details page to copy the **UpdateID**.
-   - The updateID is also the GUID located after the `?id=` in the URL of the update details page.
-For example, in the URL `https://www.catalog.update.microsoft.com/ScopedViewInline.aspx?updateid=12345678-90ab-cdef-1234-567890abcdef` the updateID is `12345678-90ab-cdef-1234-567890abcdef`.
 1. The script can be used to import a single update, or multiple updates.
     - To import multiple updates into WSUS, paste the updateIDs for each update you want to import into a text file.
 List one update ID per line then save the text file when you're done.
 Use a location you can easily access, such as `C:\temp\UpdateIDs.txt`.
     - To import a single update, you only need to copy the single updateID.